dacamp20/cse15l-lab-reports/LabReport4.md

 Keys pressed: `git clone <Ctrl-v>` `ls` `cd l<tab>` `ls`

 Explanation: I copied the ssh url from my fork of the repository and used `Ctrl-v` keys to paste it into the command line.
-Then I `ls` to view if it was added properly then I changed my directory to `lab7` using `l<tab>` to auto complete the directory I was serching for.
+Then I use `ls` to view if it was added properly then I changed my directory to `lab7` using `l<tab>` to auto complete the `lab7` directory I was serching for.
 Finally I used `ls` again to view the `test.sh` file is there with the rest of the files.

 **Step 6: Run the tests, demonstrating that they fail**